-The BA in Student Ministry prepares students for student ministry positions in local churches and parachurch organizations.
-Graduates possess expertise in adolescent spiritual development and the ability to exegete the zeitgeist in application to the students and the local church.
-It prepares high capacity student pastors equipped to lead the latest generation of the church with excellence.
+The BA in Student Ministry prepares students for student ministry positions in the local church.
+Graduates demonstrate expertise in adolescent spiritual development and the ability to exegete the culture in application to the students and the local church.
+It is designed to develop high-capacity student pastors, trained, and equipped to lead the new generation of the church with excellence.

 - Describe their Christian calling and philosophy of ministry.

 - Demonstrate skills for leading an effective student ministry including volunteer management, organization, and staff development in churches and associated venues.

 - Demonstrate an understanding of student ministry praxis associated with adolescent spiritual development as it interfaces with contemporary societal influences and issues.